 Types of sleep disorder

-Kempenhaeghe's Sleep Medicine Centre treats patients with various sleep disorders or a combination of disorders, such as:
+Kempenhaeghe's Center for Sleep Medicine treats patients with various sleep disorders or a combination of disorders, such as:

 - People who suffer from uncontrollable sleepiness during the day (hypersomnia, including narcolepsy and cataplexy).